VlahovskiAndrej/finki-scraper/README.md

-# finki-scraper
+# FINKI(FCSE) Scraper
-Python scripts for scraping data from FINKI (FCSE) services.
+Python scripts for scraping data from FINKI (FCSE) services used for other applications.